A merger within a merger: Chandra pinpoints the short GRB 230906A in a peculiar environment: Discussion

 We followed the standard method outlined in \citet{Bloom2002} to estimate the probability of a chance alignment between G$^*$ and the \textit{Chandra} position.
 We used the updated formulation of \citet{Becerra23}, which is based on the $r$-band number counts from deep optical imaging \citep{Metcalfe2001,McCracken2003,Kashikawa2004}, and derived a density $\Sigma$\,$\sim$\,0.026 arcsec$^2$ of galaxies brighter than 26.3 AB mag.
 The resulting chance coincidence probability is $P_{cc} = 1 - {\rm exp}\left(-\pi r_X^2 \Sigma \right)$\,$\approx$4\%, where $r_X$\,=\,0.7\arcsec\ is the 3\,$\sigma$ error radius of the X-ray position.

-G$^*$ is characterized by a faint infrared apparent magnitude, $F160W \approx 26$ AB mag.
-Compared to the population of short GRB host galaxies, this would place it among the faintest detected to date.
-To remain consistent with the known host population, its faintness implies a redshift of $z \gtrsim 1.2$ (see Figure~\ref{fig:galaxies}).
+If G$^*$ belongs to the population of short GRB host galaxies, it would be among the faintest detected to date with an apparent infrared magnitude of $F160W \approx 26$ AB mag.
+To be consistent with the known host luminosity distribution, its faintness implies a redshift $z \gtrsim 1.2$ (see Figure~\ref{fig:galaxies}).
 The flat spectral slope observed between the optical and near-infrared bands suggests a relatively smooth continuum, with no prominent Balmer break detected.
-This absence may indicate either a young stellar population with intrinsically weak Balmer features, not common among short GRB galaxies, or a higher redshift ($z \gtrsim 3$) at which the Balmer break is redshifted beyond the observed wavelength range (Figure~\ref{fig:sedg}).
+This absence may indicate either a young stellar population with intrinsically weak Balmer/4000 Å features \citep[e.g.][]{PoggiantiBarbaro1997,Gallazzi2005}, not common among short-GRB host galaxies, or a higher redshift ($z\gtrsim3$) at which the Balmer break is redshifted beyond the wavelength range covered by our data \citep[Figure~\ref{fig:sedg}.
+See also][]{Nanayakkara2024, Fontana2006}.

 In the latter case, GRB 230906A could be one of the most distant short GRB ever discovered.

 Although the spatial coincidence between G$^*$ and GRB 230906A provides tantalizing evidence for a physical association, the probability of a chance coincidence, $P_{\mathrm{cc}} \approx 4\%$, is not negligible.
 Therefore, we examined the surrounding large-scale environment for other potential host candidates.
 We computed $P_{\mathrm{cc}}$ for all field galaxies and list only the top ranked in Table~\ref{tab:gal}.
 The derived probabilities are in all cases greater than 0.1, and therefore less favorable than the association with G$^*$.
 The next most probable galaxy is marked as G1 with $P_{\mathrm{cc}} \approx$14\%.
 Its projected angular offset is 21.7 arcsec, corresponding to a large physical projected offset of $\approx$130 kpc.